rapid7/recog/CONTRIBUTING.md

 git commit -m "Add a document on how to contribute to recog" -a
 ```

+Please note that changes to [lib/recog/version.rb] in PRs are almost never
+necessary.

 Now push your changes to your fork:

 ```